 The tooth roots may also be planed to smooth the root surface allowing the gum tissue to heal and reattach to the tooth.
 In some cases, the occlusion (bite) may require adjustment.

-In some cases, systemic antibiotics (antibiotics taken orally) are prescribed at time of scaling root planning procedures.
+In some cases, systemic antibiotics (antibiotics taken orally) are prescribed at the time of scaling root planning procedures.
 Antibiotics are drugs that fight infections caused by bacteria.

 Local Delivery of Antimicrobials